Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 email copywriting example 1

-Think of your CTA as your final masterpiece in any email.
+Think of your call to action as your final masterpiece in any email.
 It’s where you invite your readers to interact with your brand.

 The CTA should be consistent with the tone and content of the rest of the email.
 It should also be too tasty to pass up.

-Focus on honing in on what your readers expect from you and on what they want most.
+Focus on identifying what your readers expect from you and what they want most.
 Are they interested in coupons?
-Give them $5 off their next purchase.
+Offer them $5 off their next purchase.
 Do they want information?
 Direct them to your latest blog post.

 And use your CTA’s language to make the offer impossible to resist.
 Good CTAs for a discount code might look like this: